 A map of the selected PSN area is below:

 As part of the project, prosecutors, agents, and officers routinely meet with local community groups or hold events designed to educate and engage the public about the project and how the community can assist in reducing violence.
-Prior and upcoming meetings and events open to the public and that are related to the project include:
+This month, our upcoming public events include:

 Local news about the project includes: